Common Cricket Injuries

 In the case, that no one is around or you are unable to get proper medical advice, the POLICE principle or PEACE & LOVE are used as a guideline for treating acute soft-tissue injuries.

-Here's a video from Hampshire Cricket about what's in a pitch-side sports first aid kit for Cricket.
+Here's a video from Northampton CCC about what's in a pitch-side sports first aid kit for Cricket.

 How do I prevent Cricket Injuries?